No, B12 isn’t a boy band from the 90’s.

 Ever heard of S-adenosylmethionine (SAMe), the compound required for the chemical reactions included in methylation, synthesis, and repair of DNA?
 Oh, you have??
 Well, did you know that Vitamin B12 is involved in the formation of SAMe?

 HA!
 Didn’t think so.
 No one outsmarts The Geek.

 Improves neural connectivity

 In addition to aiding the formation of SAMe, B12 is also involved in the synthesis of neurotransmitters, while also supporting the formation of myelin sheath coverings that facilitate the speed of electric transmissions in neurons.
-B12’s combined roles in neurotransmitter & myelin sheath production help optimize overall communication within & between neurons, essentially reinforcing the basis of cognition.
+B12’s combined roles in neurotransmitter and myelin sheath production help optimize overall communication within and between neurons, essentially reinforcing the basis of cognition.